-The future Einstein Telescope is a gravitational-wave observatory that relies on the measurement of minute relative length differences between the two kilometre-scale long arms of a laser interferometer.
-An essential system herein is the huge UHV (about 10–10 mbar pressure) vacuum system: many tens of kilometers of about 1 meter diameter UHV vacuum pipes to allow laser light beams to travel undisturbed between mirrors suspended from multiple coupled pendula to damp even the smallest external vibrations and housed in 10-20 meter high, 3-5 meter diameter UHV vacuum towers.
+The future Einstein Telescope is a third-generation gravitational-wave observatory that relies on the measurement of minute relative length differences between the ten kilometre-scale long arms of a laser interferometer.
+An essential system herein is the huge UHV (about 10–10 mbar pressure) vacuum system: in the order of 130 kilometres of about 1 meter diameter UHV vacuum pipes to allow laser light beams to travel undisturbed between mirrors suspended from multiple coupled pendula to damp even the smallest external vibrations and housed in 10-20 meter high, 3-5 meter diameter UHV vacuum towers.

 The installation of the UHV vacuum system for the Einstein Telescope will start around 2029 and be completed in 2032-2033.
 The estimated cost of the complete UHV vacuum system is 400-600 M€.